Plumbing Services in San Antonio, Texas

 San Antonio's plumbing challenges are driven by a unique combination of the Edwards Aquifer's extremely hard water (15–20 gpg), expansive clay soils that shift foundations and stress buried pipes, and aging infrastructure in homes built during the 1960s–1990s boom.
 The city sits squarely in Flash Flood Alley, where the Balcones Escarpment funnels Gulf moisture into catastrophic downpours — the October 1998 flood dropped 11.26 inches in a single day.
 Then Winter Storm Uri proved that San Antonio's plumbing is equally vulnerable to cold: over 10,000 frozen-pipe claims, most in homes with zero pipe insulation.
 If your home is 25+ years old with original plumbing, a proactive inspection and water softener can save thousands in emergency repairs.

-Licensed plumbing pros serving all of Bexar County and surrounding areas.
+Independent plumbing providers may serve all of Bexar County and surrounding areas, subject to availability.

 (520) 783-3777